apiserver.config.openshift.io

 parameter to the appropriate value.

 Control plane machine sets provide management capabilities for control plane machines that are similar to what compute machine sets provide for compute machines.
 The availability and initial status of control plane machine sets on your cluster depend on your cloud provider and the version of OKD that you installed.
-For more information, see Getting started with the Control Plane Machine Set Operator.
+For more information, see Getting started with control plane machine sets.

 You can create a compute machine set to create machines that host only infrastructure components, such as the default router, the integrated container image registry, and components for cluster metrics and monitoring.
 These infrastructure machines are not counted toward the total number of subscriptions that are required to run the environment.